 At the top of the stairs the first room belongs to my daughter.
 Again, purply grey.
 A paint job was definitely needed.
 She also wanted different curtains and curtain rod.
 Also she needs a light.
 None whatsoever!
 She also needs a fan.

 Next to her room is the kids' bathroom.
 Purpley grey walls.
 We still need to paint this room.
 We ran out of steam (though we have done many other rooms) with the busy-ness of homeschooling junior high school.

 The hallway was also pupley grey.
 For some reason the railings on the stairs came to an end and now we have a knee wall.
-My husband and I would love to take that down and replace it with railing.
+Wouldn't it really open the space to knock that knee wall out and do a proper railing.
+The space would be a bit brighter and more open...appearing more spacious.
 That means lots of intricate painting and staining.
 But we have to be at a point where we are putting down new carpeting...which is what I think what we will do on the upstairs and basement, someday.
 My son's room also needed paint because his walls were like the basement (below) pink mocha.
 Ick!
 He also needed window treatments, light (what is it with zero lights????) and a fan.

 Our bedroom is the largest room in the house!
 That is crazy!
 If only our family room was this size.
 In fact, if only we could squish the family room and living room together and have one huge space!
 That would be incredible!
 But impossible.
 We have a coat closet and powder room between the two and I think the structures in place are load bearing walls.
 Poor planning on the part of the architects.
 They really need to prioritize practicality then give that pizazz.
 We wanted to repaint and find window treatments.
 We didn't like the curtain rod so that needed to be replaced.